SamirTalwar/webops-workshop/PREREQUISITES.md

 1. [Download the VM image.][webops-workshop.ova]
 2. Import the *.ova* file into [VirtualBox][].
-3. Once it's imported, click "Network" and change the network from "NAT" to "Bridged Adapter".
+3. Once it's imported, click "Network" and add a second "Host-Only" network adapter.
 4. Remember that the username is "webops" and the password is "let me in please".
 5. Start the VM.
 6. Get the VM's IP address (`ip address`).